User Reference#

 Very large query areas use the utils_geo._consolidate_subdivide_geometry function to automatically make multiple requests: see that function’s documentation for caveats.

-- osmnx.graph.graph_from_point(center_point, dist=1000, dist_type='bbox', network_type='all_private', simplify=True, retain_all=False, truncate_by_edge=False, clean_periphery=None, custom_filter=None)#
+osmnx.graph.graph_from_point(center_point, dist=1000, dist_type='bbox', network_type='all', simplify=True, retain_all=False, truncate_by_edge=False, clean_periphery=None, custom_filter=None)

 Download and create a graph within some distance of a (lat, lon) point.